-The second part of your budget will be dedicated to any debt payments you have.
-This could be credit card debt, personal loans, or car payment.
+The second part of your budget will be dedicated to any unsecured debt you have.
+This could be credit card debt, personal loans, or a car payment.
 Your goal should be to manage these payments while striving to save money and pay down your debt more quickly.

 2. Build an Emergency Fund

 Life is full of surprises, and not all of them are pleasant.
 That’s why an emergency fund is a critical component of any personal finance strategy.
 An emergency fund is money you’ve set aside to cover any unexpected expenses that might arise, such as car repairs, medical bills, or job loss.

 By having this safety net in place, you avoid the need to borrow money in an emergency.
 How much you need to save will depend on your individual circumstances, but a good rule of thumb is to aim for three to six months’ worth of living expenses.

 Sometimes, cutting expenses isn’t enough to move the needle towards your goal of living debt-free.
 You may need to increase your income to make significant progress.